Did Justin Bieber Use Kourtney Kardashian To Get Back At Selena Gomez?

 In March of last year, Justin Bieber, who had been seen with Kourtney Kardashian for months, reached out to Selena Gomez on Instagram with a throwback photo of the two of them kissing in a swimming pool and in the caption, he wrote, “Feels.”
 In response, Gomez shared the comment “Perfect” before showing up to one of his shows in Los Angeles.

-At that point, fans were convinced that “Jelena” was on the verge of a comeback, but around the same time, Kardashian was also seen at a show and days later, a Hollywood Life report claimed Gomez was “freaking out” about Bieber’s decision to continue his relationship with the reality star.
+At that point, fans were convinced that “Jelena” was on the verge of a comeback, but around the same time, Kardashian was also seen at a show.
+Days later, a Hollywood Life report claimed Gomez was “freaking out” about Bieber’s decision to continue his relationship with the reality star.

 “[Justin Bieber] promised Selena he was going to end his relationship with Kourtney, but he hasn’t done it yet,” an insider told Life & Style magazine in April.
 “He told Selena she needed to be patient.”